ClassicCollins/structural-vs-predictive-models/README.md

 # structural-vs-predictive-models
-A Comparison of Structural & Predictive Models in Asset Price Prediction: CAPM vs Gradient Boosting Regressor
+A Comparison of Structural & Predictive Models in Asset Price Prediction
 <!-- Improved compatibility of back to top link: See: https://github.com/ClassicCollins/diabetes-prediction-app/back2top -->
 <a id="readme-top"></a>
 <!--